Direct VPC egress with a VPC network

 12. Click Create or Update.

-13. To verify that your job is on your VPC network, click on the job, then click the Configuration tab.
+13. To verify that your job is on your VPC network, click the job, then click the Configuration tab.
 The network and subnet are listed in the VPC card.

 You can now execute your Cloud Run job and send requests from the job to any resource on the VPC network, as allowed by your firewall rules.